azaleski9/Y510p-OS-X/README.md

 ## How to configure Clover bootloader?

 TLDR.
-For lazy people (or people who want to verify their config) I attach ready Clover directory, but It may have outdated kexts and patches.
-You need to fill SMBIOS details (serial number etc.) using for example Clover Configurator. **I always recommend doing own Clover configuration.
+For lazy people (or people who want to verify their config) I attach ready Clover directory, but <strong>It has outdated kexts and patches.</strong> You need to fill SMBIOS details (serial number etc.) using for example Clover Configurator. **I always recommend doing own Clover configuration.
 Why?
 Because you will encouter many more problems with OS X later.
 Configuring macOS manually will teach you how everything works** So let's do this.

 ### 1. Clover installation